NixOS/nix.dev/source/tutorials/nix-language.md

 The build itself is performed by running the executable file referred to by the `builder` attribute in the argument to `derivation`.

-The `builder` file can in turn be the build result of a different derivation.
+The `builder` file can be the build result of a different derivation.
-In the Nix language, we can refer to that file using the character string representation of its derivation  – before it has been built.
+In the Nix language, we can refer to that file using the character string representation of its derivation – before the derivatiothe derivation has been built.

 This allows constructing arbitrarily complex compositions of derivations with the Nix language.
 Evaluating such an expression will produce a collection of `.drv` files (store derivations) as a side effect.